 40-Minute Session Example

-If you only have 40 minutes today, start with ‘Choose a 30-second source’.
+If you only have 40 minutes today, start with โ€˜Choose a 30-second sourceโ€™.
 Then record the source clip result and separate correct items from confused items.
 Use the final five minutes to write one question that starts the next review.
 That small closing record prevents the next session from becoming setup time again.

 Record Example

-The record does not need to be long.
-Filling three fields, source clip, recording, and gap note, is enough for one session.
-Move correct items to a longer interval, tag confused items with a short reason, and put missed items at the top of the next session.
-This keeps the next study block from starting with setup work.
+The record can stay short.
+Three fields, source clip, recording, and gap note, are enough to make todayโ€™s judgment visible in the next session.
+Move correct items to a longer interval, tag confused items with a reason, and put missed items at the top of the next session.

 Checklist